 Why this matters: THIS is really what we’re all working for isn’t it?
 Connection to our own lives?

 It’s just a matter of choosing to pay attention.
-I do this with my Preservation Project fam here.
+I do this with my Tiny Story Society (formerly called The Preservation Project) fam here.

 Step 6: Reflect on Impact Made

 Who have you helped and who has helped you?

 - Lora Wallenstein: We had a phone convo that made my heart almost burst.
 She told me, “TPP definitely helped me with the grief process.”
 That. was. everything.